your roadmap for what kids

 Summit students don’t obsess over rankings or test scores.
 Instead, they spend their days solving real-world problems, and developing the skills of self-direction, collaboration, and reflection.

-Ninety-eight percent of Summit students get into a four-year college, and Summit schools are recognized by U.S. News & World Report as some of the top high schools in America.
+Summit schools are recognized by U.S. News & World Report as some of the top high schools in America.
 Today, tens of thousands of families and hundreds of public schools across the country have embraced this model.

 Diane holds a bachelor’s degree in psychology and sociology from the University of Southern California and has a master’s degree in administration and policy analysis from Stanford University.
+She is also the co-host of the popular podcast, Class Disrupted.